-The present values included in the SCSIA are for the current and prior years and are based on various economic and demographic assumptions used for the intermediate assumptions in the Medicare Trustees Reports for these years.
-Table 1B summarizes these assumptions for the current year.
+The present values included in the SCSIA are for the current and prior years and are based on various economic and demographic assumptions used for the intermediate assumptions in the Medicare Trustees' Reports for these years.
+The Medicare - Demographic and Economic Assumptions table summarizes these assumptions for the current year.